-2. Definitions
+3. Definitions

-- 2.1.
-Anxiety: For the purpose of this policy, anxiety refers to feeling fearful or panicky, breathless, tense, fidgety, sick, irritable, tearful or having difficulty sleeping.
+- Anxiety: For the purpose of this policy, anxiety refers to feeling fearful or panicky, breathless, tense, fidgety, sick irritable, tearful or having difficulty sleeping.
 Anxiety can significantly affect a pupil's ability to develop, learn or sustain and maintain friendships.
-Specialists reference a number of diagnostic categories: - Generalised anxiety disorder: a long-term condition which causes people to feel anxious about a wide range of situations and issues, rather than one specific event. - Panic disorder: a condition in which people have recurring and regular panic attacks, often for no obvious reason. - Obsessive-compulsive disorder: a mental health condition where a person has obsessive thoughts (unwanted, unpleasant thoughts, images or urges that repeatedly enter their mind, causing them anxiety) and compulsions (repetitive behaviour or mental acts that they feel they must carry out to try to prevent an obsession coming true).

-- Specific phobias: the excessive fear of an object or a situation, to the extent that it causes an anxious response, such as a panic attack (e.g. school phobia). - Separation anxiety disorder: involves worrying about being away from home or about being far away from parents, at a level that is much more than normal for a student's age. - Social phobia: an intense fear of social or performance situations. - Agoraphobia: refers to a fear of being in situations where escape might be difficult, or help wouldn't be available if things go wrong. - 2.2.
+Specialists reference a number of diagnostic categories: - Generalised anxiety disorder: a long-term condition which causes people to feel anxious about a wide range of situations and issues, rather than one specific event. - Panic disorder: a condition in which people have recurring and regular panic attacks, often for no obvious reason. - Obsessive-compulsive disorder: a mental health condition where a person has obsessive thoughts (unwanted, unpleasant thoughts, images or urges that repeatedly enter their mind, causing them anxiety) and compulsions (repetitive behaviour or mental acts that they feel they must carry out to try to prevent an obsession coming true). - Specific phobias: the excessive fear of an object or a situation, to the extent that it causes an anxious response, such as a panic attack (e.g. school phobia). - Separation anxiety disorder: involves worrying about being away from home or about being far away from parents, at a level that is much more than normal for a student's age. - Social phobia: an intense fear of social or performance situations. - Agoraphobia: refers to a fear of being in situations where escape might be difficult, or help wouldn't be available if things go wrong.

 Depression: For the purpose of this policy, depression refers to feeling excessively low or sad.
 Depression can significantly affect a student's ability to develop, learn or maintain and sustain friendships.
 Depression can often lead to other issues such as behavioural problems.
-Generally, a diagnosis of depression will refer to one of the following: - Major depressive disorder (MDD): a person who will show a number of depressive symptoms to the extent that they impair work, social or personal functioning. - Dysthymic disorder: is less severe than MDD, but characterised by a person experiencing a daily depressed mood for at least two years. - 2.3.
+Generally, a diagnosis of depression will refer to one of the following:

+- Major depressive disorder (MDD): a person who will show a number of depressive symptoms to the extent that they impair work, social or personal functioning. - Dysthymic disorder: is less severe than MDD, but characterised by a person experiencing a daily depressed mood for at least two years.

 Hyperkinetic disorders: For the purpose of this policy, hyperkinetic disorders refer to a student who is excessively easily distracted, impulsive or inattentive.
-If a student is diagnosed with a hyperkinetic disorder, it will be one of the following: - Attention deficit hyperactivity disorder (ADHD): has three characteristic types of behaviour; inattention, hyperactivity and impulsivity.
+If a student is diagnosed with a hyperkinetic disorder, it will be one of the following:

+- Attention deficit hyperactivity disorder (ADHD): has three characteristic types of behaviour; inattention, hyperactivity and impulsivity.
 While some children show the signs of all three characteristics, which is then called 'combined type ADHD', other children diagnosed show signs of only inattention, hyperactivity or impulsiveness. - Hyperkinetic disorder: a more restrictive diagnosis but is broadly similar to a severe combined type ADHD, in that signs of inattention, hyperactivity and impulsiveness must all be present.
-The core symptoms must also have been present from before the age of seven, and must be evident in two or more settings, e.g. at school or home. - 2.4.
+The core symptoms must also have been present from before the age of seven, and must be evident in two or more settings, e.g. at school or home.

 Attachment disorders: For the purpose of this policy, attachment disorders refer to the excessive upset experienced when a child is separated from a special person in their life, like a parent.
-Researchers generally agree that there are four main factors that influence attachment problems, these are: - Opportunity to establish a close relationship with a primary caregiver. - The quality of caregiving. - The child's characteristics. - Family context. - 2.5.
+Researchers generally agree that there are four main factors that influence attachment problems, these are:

+- Opportunity to establish a close relationship with a primary caregiver.

+- The quality of caregiving.

+- The child's characteristics.

+Mental health Policy- January 2024

+• Family context.

 Eating disorders: For the purpose of this policy, eating disorders are defined as a serious mental illness which affects an individual's relationship with food.
 Eating disorders often emerge when worries about weight begin to dominate a person's life.